Notes from the team

 Read the post → -

-SLO vs SLA: a plain-English comparison
+SLO vs SLA: a plain-English comparison for teams

 SLO vs SLA in plain English: an internal target versus a contractual promise.
 Why SLOs run tighter, what error budgets buy you, and where SLOs go to rot.